muaadhsherif/udacity-evaluates-articles-project/README.md

 5. In the Root create a file ".env", put this line inside it: `API_KEY=******************** (your key).`

-6. in the command write: npm run build-dev (Should open your browser on the application.)
+6. in the command write: `npm start`

+7. open another command bash and write: `run build-dev`(Should open your browser on the application.)

 ## License